SanaElshazly/The-Foodery/README.md

 In VIPER, the communication between Interactor and Presenter, and View and Presenter is bidirectional.

+## Error Handling

+I used the `Result Pattern` for error handling, means we have an enum with 2 cases, one for success with associated type, and one for failure with error type.
+In addition to using a switch statement to switch between the 2 cases, which allows powerful pattern matching, and ensures all possible results are covered.

 ## Running the App

 To run The Foodery app, follow these steps: